cemanu445/Top-100-Coders/profile/manujohn@mulearn.md

 ### About Me

 Hi, I am a senior software engineer working for an MNC.
 After completing my Engineering degree in Computer Science i started working as Software Engineer concentrating in desktop based applications; Later i moved to web based applications after self-learning new technologies.
 I enjoy learning and adapt to new technologies & trends.
+I can work as a part of a team as well as in Individual Contributor role.
+I obtained the Information System Professional (I.S.P.) designation on May 26, 2018, granted by the Canadian Information Processing Society (CIPS).

 ### Portfolio Highlights